 When a customer places an order via UberEats, partner restaurants share about 30 percent of the order value with Uber for marketing their food.
 In addition, UberEats services are in higher demand than UberRUSH, as food delivery has constant demand whereas demand for sending items is inconsistent.

-On-demand, app-based startups have been a major trend ever since Uber became popular.
-The popularity of the “Uber for X” concept suggests that on-demand delivery services might be the future for many market segments, including grocery shopping and service ordering.
-In this article, we’ll discuss approaches to on-demand delivery app development and look at the cost of building an UberRUSH clone for both Android and iOS platforms.
-But first, let’s define what “Uber for X” actually means.
+In this article, we’ll discuss approaches to on-demand delivery app development and look at the cost of building this kind of app for both the Android and iOS platforms.
+But first, let’s define what “Uber for delivery” actually means.

 What characterizes on-demand delivery marketplaces?

-2. Local food and grocery delivery.
+Local food and grocery delivery.
 Examples of food and grocery delivery include Instacart and Postmates.
 Instacart focuses on grocery delivery.
 They hire personal shoppers (contractors) who purchase and deliver products to customers.
-Postmates delivers both fast food and groceries from well-known shops such as 7-eleven.
-What’s more, Postmates also offers a small number of household items, such as dish soap and sponges, that people normally buy when they go grocery shopping.
+Postmates delivers groceries and other on-demand goods with the help of their own delivery people.

 To get a better sense of the opportunities and threats of on-demand delivery apps, we conducted a SWOT analysis:

 [Opportunities and threats of on-demand delivery apps]

 To make your app successful, you need to identify and track the most important KPIs.
 For a mobile on-demand delivery service, you need to consider three things: user acquisition, user retention, as well as transportation and delivery costs.